Table of Contents

 - Your child has had heart disease or was born prematurely.
 In this case, call the doctor at the first signs of this illness.

-If your child's skin develops a bluish color, especially around the lips or in the fingertips, it may be a sign that he or she is not getting enough oxygen.
+If your child’s lips or fingertips look bluish, he or she may not be getting enough oxygen.
 Seek medical care or go to the emergency room right away.

-You can help prevent spreading this disease by keeping your sick child home until the cough is almost gone.
-Make sure to wash your hands after you take care of your sick child to avoid spreading the virus to others.
+If your child has bronchiolitis, keep them home until the cough is almost gone.
+Make sure to wash your hands after you take care of your sick child.

 - Give your child plenty of liquids.
 Don’t worry if he or she doesn’t feel like eating solid foods.